 - Once your payment has been processed (if applicable), you'll be issued with a transaction receipt.

-- Your replacement registration product will be mailed to the address on record with Roads and Maritime.
+- Your replacement registration product will be mailed to the address on record with Transport for NSW (TfNSW).

 - Most light vehicles, like cars and motorbikes, don't need to display a current registration label.
 Vehicles issued with an unregistered vehicle permit must still display a label.
-Visit Number plates and labels at the Roads and Maritime Services website to learn more.
+Visit Number plates and labels at the TfNSW website to learn more.

 - Ordering replacement registration documents doesn't renew your rego or extend its expiry date.
 If your registration is due to expire within 6 weeks, consider renewing it rather than ordering a replacement.